 \section{Introduction}

-Large language models (LLMs) excel at knowledge-intensive NLP tasks~\citep{sun-etal-2024-head,chen-etal-2025-sheetdesigner}, yet their knowledge is static.
+Large language models (LLMs) excel at knowledge-intensive NLP tasks~\citep{madaan2022emnlp,sun-etal-2024-head,chen-etal-2025-large-language}, yet their knowledge is static.
 Once deployed, they cannot adapt to evolving real-world information, often producing outdated or inaccurate content.
-While methods like full retraining or continual pretraining can update a model, they are computationally prohibitive and prone to catastrophic forgetting~\citep{ke2023iclr, yildiz2025tmlr}.
-An alternative, Retrieval-Augmented Generation (RAG), injects new facts at inference time~\citep{chen-etal-2024-lifelong} but can conflict with the model's parametric memory~\citep{li2025taming, gutierrez2025rag} and is sensitive to retrieval quality~\citep{salemiza2024sigir}.
-These challenges underscore the need for \textbf{lifelong model editing}: methods to precisely and efficiently update LLM knowledge with minimal side effects~\citep{thede2025wikibigedit}.
+While methods like retraining or continual pretraining can update a model, they are computationally prohibitive and prone to catastrophic forgetting~\citep{ke2023iclr, yildiz2025tmlr}.
+As an alternative, Retrieval-Augmented Generation (RAG) injects new facts at inference time~\citep{chen-etal-2024-lifelong}, but it is susceptible to conflicts with parametric memory~\citep{li2025taming, gutierrez2025rag} and sensitive to retrieval quality~\citep{salemiza2024sigir}.
+These challenges underscore the need for \textbf{lifelong knowledge memory control}: methods to precisely and efficiently update LLM knowledge with minimal side effects~\citep{thede2025wikibigedit}.